 Scroll all the way to the bottom of the window, and click on “Items to Exclude from Scans”

 6. Click Add Folders

 Click “Add Folders” at the bottom left of the window

 7. Whitelist the Salad miner folder

-Salad v1.0.0: The Salad miner folder can be found under "C:\ProgramData\Salad\workloads".
+Salad v1.0.0 and Later: The Salad miner folder can be found under "C:\ProgramData\Salad\workloads".